Healthdirect Free Australian health advice you can count on.

 What is morphine used for?

-Morphine should only be used where other forms of pain relief have not been successful in managing pain or are not tolerated.
+Morphine should only be used when other forms of pain relief have not been effective in managing pain or if you are not able to take them (for example, due to side effects).

 What are the possible side effects of taking morphine?

 All opioids, including morphine, can have side effects that include life-threatening breathing problems.
-The risk of these is higher:
+The chance of these is higher:

 • after a dosage increase